We advocate for the health needs of the world’s poor.

-The Task Force team consists of 120 scientists, program experts, and other global health professionals who share a commitment to providing all people with equal access to the means for good health.
-The staff’s expertise includes, but is not limited to, global health program management, informatics, training, finance, logistics, communications, IT, operations, human resources, and data management.
+The Task Force team consists of 136 scientists, program experts, and other global health professionals who share a commitment to providing all people with access to the means for good health.
+Our expertise includes, but is not limited to, global health program management, informatics, training, finance, logistics, communications, IT, operations, human resources, and data management.
+We also have deep scientific expertise in a range of disciplines including neglected tropical diseases, vaccines, field epidemiology, and public health informations.
 Learn more about our program staff:

 Vivian Singletary, MBA